cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 - committed_messages (OPTIONAL), a vector of octet strings.
 If not supplied, it defaults to the empty array "()".
-- prover_nym (OPTIONAL), scalar value.
-If not supplied, it defaults to the zero scalar (0).
+- prover_nyms (REQUIRED), a vector of scalar values.
 - signer_nym_entropy (OPTIONAL), a scalar value.
 If not supplied, it defaults to the zero scalar (0).
 - secret_prover_blind (OPTIONAL), a scalar value.
 If not supplied it